hibikir/engineering-blog/_posts/2015-05-16-implicit-conversions.md

 val aList = ("a","b","c")
 val anInt = 42
-val something = Something("Bob",48,"(888)-444-3333")
+val something = Octopus("Angry Bob",7,"(888)-444-3333")

 aList.isEmpty
 anInt.isEmpty
 something.isEmpty

 Only List has an isEmpty method, but the implicit conversion makes the other two work!
-That's not what we wanted with our implicit conversion, but if we want that functionality, we have to keep this one too.
+That's not what we wanted with our implicit conversion, but there it is.
 Add a few more implicits like that to the same scope, and suddenly you might as well be working in a language without types: The compiler stops being useful.

-If we want to use this kind of implicit conversion responsibly, we have to add the implicits very explicitly, just for the code than needs them
+If we want to use this kind of implicit conversion responsibly, we have to add the implicits very carefully, just for the code than needs them

 object AutoOption {